 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual vacation balances.
 Estimated obligations arise for vacation leave at the current rate of employee pay.
 Employees with less than 5 years of continuous full-time employment during any period earn 15 days per year.
-Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 18 days per year.
-Employees with 10 years, but less than 15 years of full-time employment during any continuous 15-year period, earn 21 days per year.
-Employees with 15 years or more of full-time employment earn 24 days per year.
+Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 20 days per year.

 Also, the Corporation grants sick leave based on time worked.
-Full-time employees earn 18 sick days for each year of service with no maximum accumulation.
+Full-time employees earn 20 sick days for each year of service with no maximum accumulation.
 The Corporation does not accrue any liability for sick leave because no amount is paid at the time of separation of employment.
-Upon retirement an employee may elect to use any accrued sick leave balances to increase their years of service at retirement but do not have the option for the Corporation to pay them a cash payout.
+Upon retirement, an employee may elect to use any accrued sick leave balances to increase their years of service at retirement but do not have the option for the Corporation to pay them a cash payout.